Video Game: Kirby's Adventure

 - This was parodied in a Wackysacky video, where Wakasagihime gets stunned by Meta Knight.

 - Bonus Feature Failure: Extra Mode in Kirby's Dream Land was cool because it changed the patterns of many enemies and bosses, but here it just cuts your life meter in half.
-The remake didn't improve that.
+The remake didn't improve that, though it did subvert this in introducing an additional, better mode where you can play through the game as Meta Knight.
 But the real failure here is the lack of a save feature; the GBA remake fixed this, fortunately.

 - Big Bad: King Dedede.
 Even though he had good intentions this time, he's still the main antagonist and sends his Mooks to stop Kirby.